NC State Seniors Design What’s Next in Fashion, Fiber Art, Home Textiles

 Free to Create

 The freedom and breadth of Emerging Designers is what truly sets the class apart from the other studio courses in the FTD curriculum.
-Designers make the greatest number of pieces in this course, and they have complete creative freedom over the inspiration, target market and type of end product they make.
+Designers make the greatest number of pieces in this course, and they have complete creative freedom over the inspiration, target market and type of end products they make.

 This lack of constraints leads to a rich diversity of collections on the runway and in the showroom.
 Some designers use their collections to build an impressive portfolio for jobs in the ready-to-wear and home textile market.